 When Gary Ropski addresses a courtroom, he speaks with the force and authority of 40 years of trial and appellate experience.
 During his career Gary has handled more than 125 patent, trademark and copyright cases in every federal judicial circuit, including jury trials, controversies before the U.S. Patent and Trademark Office, and appeals at the Court of Appeals for the Federal Circuit and several others.
 His is a familiar face in high-stakes cases before key patent litigation district courts, and in precedent-setting appeals nationwide.

-Clients and colleagues describe Gary as “a class act,” “unflappable” and “overflowing with common sense.”
+Clients and colleagues describe Gary as a "top-drawer" litigator, “a class act,” “unflappable” and “overflowing with common sense.”
 He is able to "turn an esoteric subject into something easy to understand” and “he has all the people skills needed to be a successful attorney and is a great listener.”
 Gary “tells it straight and doesn’t overreach and that has the effect of inspiring confidence.”
 These traits he has honed in virtually every variant of patent, trademark, trade dress and copyright litigation.
 They serve him well in helping adversaries resolve disputes as a special master, arbitrator and trained mediator.

 Gary has long been recognized as one of America’s best intellectual property lawyers.
 In 2014, Leading Lawyers Magazine ranked him #1 in Intellectual Property in Illinois.
 In 2013, The Best Lawyers in America named him Chicago's Patent Litigation Lawyer of the Year.